Gentlemen v Players: First matches

 The Morning Post carried an advertisement for the second match on Friday, 18 July 1806.
 This announced a "Grand Match" to be played at Lord's the following Monday and Tuesday "between Ten Gentlemen and Lambert against Eleven of all England, for 1000 Guineas a side".
 As for the first match, the expected teams were listed as "PLAYERS" under the titles of "Gentlemen" and "England".
 Again, neither team played as advertised.
 Scheduled for 21-22 July, the match began on the Monday but the second day's play was delayed until Friday, 25 July.
 The Gentlemen retained Lambert from the first match, while Beldham played for England.
 The young E. H. Budd took Beldham's place and Thomas Burgoyne was brought in to replace Warren, who was unavailable.
-The England team was strengthened by the return of Beldham, Sparks and Wells who replaced Bentley, Fennex and Hampton.
+England was strengthened by the return of Beldham, Sparks and Wells who replaced Bentley, Fennex and Hampton.

 A curiosity of these matches is that they featured the veteran professional Tom Walker and the rookie amateur John Willes: these two players were both credited with devising the roundarm style of bowling, but there is no evidence to suggest they used roundarm in 1806.

 Described by H. S. Altham as the "most famous of all domestic matches", the fixture disappeared until 1819.
 Altham says he does not know why, but the Napoleonic War was one factor as cricket went into decline until after Waterloo in 1815.